alimhanhan/AdEco_2023_Girls_in_ICT/README.md

 <h3>🚨Background of Development</h3>
 : Announced by UNDRR the number of disasters on Earth  is increasing  as the climate crisis becomes serious.<br>
-: As the Earth's climate deteriorates, the frequency of disasters increases, and accordingly, our team AdEco designed a Disaster Detecton and Resonse System.
+--> As the Earth's climate deteriorates, the frequency of disasters increases, and accordingly, our team AdEco designed a **Disaster Detecton and Resonse System**.

 <br><br><br><h2>🌱Overviews of System Operation🌱</h2>